 Double click to insert body text here...

 We have all experienced nerves, stress and anxiousness to some extent in our lives before a certain event for example like sitting an exam or attending an interview.

-It is when you begin to experience repeated symptoms of Anxiety outside of the norm and it starts to affect how you live your daily life that it becomes a problem.
+It is when you begin to experience repeated symptoms of Anxiety outside of the norm and it starts to affect and control how you live your daily life that it becomes a problem.
 If this sounds familiar and you are planning your life around your symptoms then you will know exactly what I am referring to.

-When you have anxiety you often begin to try and avoid things that created those feelings for you.
+When you have Anxiety you often begin to try and avoid things that created those feelings for you.
 You may even try to monitor and control the anxious thoughts and feelings and this just adds another layer of stress for you to deal with.
-Your world can begin to feel smaller and smaller and your mind gets more and more muddled.